Static Prevails: Release and conflict with Capitol Records

 The band made a music video for "Rockstar", which was included on some copies of the CD version of the album as enhanced content.
 It was filmed at Koo's Cafe, a DIY venue in Santa Ana, California, with directing brother and sister duo Richard and Stefanie Reines, both founders of Drive-Thru Records and friends of Jimmy Eat World.
 A friend of the siblings was interested in funding said music video; it was estimated to cost $5–10,000, with him initially wanting to pay half.
 When Israel brought this up to Gersh during a meeting, an argument ensured with Gersh declining the proposal.
 It was eventually made without support from Capitol.
 Marketing ideas from the label were met with resistance from Jimmy Eat World.
 During one meeting, Capitol's marketing department suggested having them perform outside 7-Elevens all over the country, which was promptly turned down.
-Leibow began an internship at Capitol during this time and directly saw how the label was fine with allowing Static Prevails get buried under other releases from the year, such as Electriclarryland from the Butthole Surfers, which he was told to promote instead.
+Leibow began an internship at Capitol during this time and directly saw how the label was fine with allowing Static Prevails get buried under other releases from the year, such as Electriclarryland by the Butthole Surfers, which he was told to promote instead.
 Capitol Records released "Call It in the Air" as the lead single from Static Prevails on August 26, 1996, on a seven-inch vinyl record, with "Rockstar" as the B-side.

 Despite the issues with Capitol Records, Jimmy Eat World proceeded as they previously had, with Lind booking their future touring treks.
 The band promoted the album with a mini-US tour along the West Coast; later, they embarked on the God Bless America tour with labelmates the Smoking Popes and the Figgs from September 1996.
 Following a supporting show for the Voodoo Glow Skulls in October 1996, Jimmy Eat World they played a few West Coast shows the following month.
 In February 1997, Jimmy Eat World embarked on a cross-country US tour with Sense Field.
 The members of Jimmy Eat World frequented record stores, where they were unable to locate copies of Static Prevails.
 When in the New York City offices of the label, Adkins tried to find any sign of their album, only to be asked by an employee if he had gotten lost, presuming Adkins to be a student that disappeared while on a tour of the facility.
 Adkins had discussions with Richter, where he was disappointed with being on Capitol and debated doing something else with his life.
 Jimmy Eat World were making headway while grinding out on tour, alongside their contemporaries in Braid, Jejune and Mineral.
 Capitol felt the original version of "Seventeen" would work in the film Never Been Kissed (1999), and in return for letting them use it in the movie, the band members met Drew Barrymore.
 Adkins felt the lyrics of the original tied in well with the lead character of the movie.